This Is What Being A Seat Filler At The Academy Awards Is REALLY Like

 Clearly, while the role of being a seat filler hasn’t changed much since 1996, Hollywood has.
 The 1996 Academy Awards were the culmination of a conversation around diversity in Hollywood that had been incited two weeks before the ceremony, when People Magazine published an issue with the incendiary headline: “Hollywood Blackout!”
 The magazine pointed out the Academy Awards’ startling lack of minority inclusion — of the 166 nominees, only one was Black.
 “The film industry says the right things, but its continued exclusion of African-Americans is a national disgrace," the magazine read.

-Landon Jones, the then-editor of People, realized the article was necessary after he attended the 1995 Academy Awards and confronted Hollywood’s homogeneity in a visceral way.
+Landon Jones, the then-editor of People, realised the article was necessary after he attended the 1995 Academy Awards and confronted Hollywood’s homogeneity in a visceral way.
 “First of all, the audience was entirely white,” Jones told The New Republic.
-“Then I realized that the seat fillers were entirely white.”
-Hypothetically, the Academy could have chosen to manufacture the illusion of diversity by hiring seat fillers of color.
+“Then I realised that the seat fillers were entirely white.”
+Hypothetically, the Academy could have chosen to manufacture the illusion of diversity by hiring seat fillers of colour.
 But diversity clearly wasn't the Academy's priority.

 Advertisement